Caminero5/Iready-Bot/README.md

 # Iready-bot Documentation

+## How to use
+To use the iready bot you must first open your next lesson in reading then hover your cursor over the spot you want the bot to constently click (should be something with nothing there on the lesson) then you keep the cursor there and start the bot.

 ## Good to know
 Make sure to ALWAYS start with Reading becuase it will automatically switch to math